zosma-ai/training/Decentralized-GenAI-Platform/coursework.md

 - Hands-on: Developing a custom pallet for a decentralized application

 #### Week 5: Foundations of Generative AI
-- Overview of Generative AI models: GANs, VAEs, Transformers
+- Overview of Open Source Generative AI models LLMs CLIP Latent Diffusion
 - AI model training and inference basics
 - Challenges in decentralized AI training and inference
 - Hands-on: Training a simple AI model